Balto – Double Dog Knee Brace – BT-JUMP-DUAL

 The rupture of the cruciate ligament means that the knee joint of your pet is unstable.
 The instability is triggered each time the dog bears weight on the leg.
 In the short term the injury is painful and can be swollen, then a lack of activity leads to muscle wastage (atrophy).
 Within the time frame of a few months to a few years the long term consequences of this instability is the onset of osteoarthritis.

 THE NEED FOR RIGID SPLINTS IN A DOG KNEE BRACE

 Ensuring the stability of the affected part often means aiding recovery.

 The 2 angled lateral aluminum splints inserted in the sides of the BT-JUMP Dog Knee Brace restrict movement, as required, controlling the area which needs to be held still, while the abdominal belt keeps the support in place.

-BALTO DOG KNEE BRACE AS AN ALTERNATIVE TREATMENT TO SURGERY
+BALTO DOG KNEE BRACE AS AN ALTERNATIVE TREATMENT TO ACL SURGERY

 Your veterinarian can perform surgery and place an internal support (tie rope or screws and plate) to stabilise the knee joint.
 The dog knee braces can also bring an external support to settle the joint instability.
 This is the reason why the BT-JUMP dog knee brace features two splints inserted into a comfortable, padded fabric to provide real support.